Ada-Developers-Academy/core-unit-3/learning-another-language/objects.md

 ```
 <!-- prettier-ignore-end -->

 This may also clarify why we create functions with such long syntax.
-In the above code, we can now read it as the variable `sayHelloWorld` is assigned to an object.
+In the above code, we can now read it as the variable `sayHelloWorld` is assigned an object.
 This object is the function `sayHelloWorld`.

 ### !callout-info